 The following principles are the basis for the methods to be used in determining the Flowgate Generator Deliverability.

 5.3.1.
 Reliability Limited Ratings

-Flowgate Generator Deliverability is determined such that the scheduled and actual use of the transmission network is limited to levels that meet the NERC Reliability Standards and WECC Criteria.
+Flowgate Generator Deliverability is determined such that the scheduled and actual use of a transmission Path the transmission network is limited to levels that meet the NERC Reliability Standards and WECC Criteria.